-Learn how to use water marbling, polishing, and other post-processing techniques to make your 3d print models look even better.
+Learn how to use hydro dipping, polishing, and other post-processing techniques to make your 3d printed models look even better.

 Let’s face it, at some point you’ll grow bored of models with only one color and with visible layers showing.
 You may want a different type of aesthetic look for your 3D prints.
-In this post, we’ll show you several methods that enhance the look and feel of your work, and that can easily be replicated in your home workshop.
+In this post, we’ll show you several methods to enhance the look and feel of your work, which can be easily replicated in your home workshop.

 First, let’s look at two dyeing methods that will give unique color finish to your 3D printed object.
 Admittedly, we borrowed them both from routine treatments used in beauty salons for hair and nails.
 They can both be used to dye 3d printed parts!

-Water marbling is a technique often used in many fields where intricate and chaotic patterns are needed.
+Hydro dipping is a technique often used in many fields where intricate and chaotic patterns are needed.
 It is used from applying color to car parts or as a form of cosmetic nail art.
-Other names used for this method are “swirling” or “water dipping”, but they’re almost identical.
+Other names used for this method are “swirling” or “water marbling”, but they’re almost identical.